ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 --------------------

-Noah is a land surface model (LSM) that has evolved through community efforts for pursuing and refining a modern-era LSM suitable for use in National Centers for Environmental Prediction (NCEP) operational weather and climate prediction models.
-In the 1990s, the Environmental Modeling Center (EMC) of NCEP chose the OSU LSM (:cite:t:`Mahrt&Pan1984`) due to its good performance and pre-existing hands-on experience with this LSM by various EMC staff members after NCEP carried out an intercomparison of four LSMS, including 1) a simple bucket model, 2) the OSU LSM, 3) the simplified Simple Biosphere Model (SSiB) model, and 4) the Simple Water Balance model (SWB) of OH (:cite:t:`ChenEtAl1996`).
-NCEP used the Noah for further refinement and implementation in NCEP regional and global coupled weather and climate models and their companion data assimilation systems.
+Noah is a land surface model (LSM) that has evolved through community efforts to pursue and refine a modern-era LSM suitable for use in the National Centers for Environmental Prediction (NCEP) operational weather and climate prediction models.
+In the 1990s, NCEP compared four LSMs, including (1) a simple bucket model, (2) the OSU LSM, (3) the simplified Simple Biosphere Model (SSiB) model, and (4) the Simple Water Balance model (SWB) of OH (:cite:t:`ChenEtAl1996`).
+The Environmental Modeling Center (EMC) of NCEP chose the OSU LSM (:cite:t:`Mahrt&Pan1984`) based on its performance and EMC staff members' previous experience with this LSM.
+NCEP used the Noah LSM for further refinement and implementation in NCEP regional and global coupled weather and climate models and their companion data assimilation systems.
 In 2000, given a) the advent of the "New Millenium", b) a strong desire by EMC to better recognize its LSM collaborators, and c) a